tasket/wyng-backup/README.md

 These two options help automate Wyng authentication, and may be used together or separately.

-`--authmin` takes a numeric value with the number of minutes to remember the current authentication for subsequent Wyng invocations.
-Specifying a -1 will cancel a prior authentication.
+`--authmin` takes a numeric value from -1 to 60 for the number of minutes to remember the current authentication for subsequent Wyng invocations.
+The default authmin time is 2 minutes.
+Specifying a -1 will cancel a prior authentication and 0 will skip storing the authentication.

 The `--passcmd` option takes a string representing a shell command that outputs a passphrase, which Wyng then reads instead of issuing an input prompt for the passphrase.
 If a prior auth from